api-hogs/spell/README.md

   "ref":"2"
 }
 ```
 This will cause two events to be broadcasted: a `message_received` in the channel of the recipient `messages:2`, and a `message_sent` in the channel of the sender `messages:1`.
-If a user is logged in on multiple devices, he will receive messages sent by him in `message_sent` events.
+If a user is logged in on multiple devices, he will receive messages sent by him from other devices in `message_sent` events.